labour law

 Introduction

 We are living in a dynamic, ever-changing world.
-This world has always been regulated by some laws and rules, and as the needs of society grow due to technological, economic and social changes, it calls for an immediate action for the formation of new laws.
-Every sector needs some laws to work and these laws must be removed and formed according to the new society.
+This world has always been regulated by some laws and rules, and as the needs of society grow due to technological, economic and social changes, it calls for immediate action for the formation of new laws.
+Every sector needs some laws to work which must be removed and formed according to the new society.
 “Life and Laws have moved together in history and they must do so in future.”
 Law is like a citadel which requires regular repairs, revamping and replacement.
 A plethora of labour laws were introduced for the betterment of the livelihood of the workmen.

 Download Now